 The Town subsequently hired a bridge engineer, who is nationally recognized for historic preservation, to study the bridge.
 In a July 12, 2005 letter, the engineer stated, "My conclusion is that the bridge is in good condition structurally, and can be preserved for decades to come with the appropriate maintenance and rehabilitation."
-Subsequently, the bridge was nominated for the Master Plan for Historic Preservation in Montgomery County.-T, and the Montgomery County
+Subsequently, the bridge was nominated for the Master Plan for Historic Preservation in Montgomery County.
+The Montgomery County Historic Preservation Commission recommended the bridge for the Master Plan.
+On July 14, 2005, the Montgomery County Planning Board placed the bridge on the County's Locational Atlas and Index of Historic Sites.